digitalicarus/claires-kittens/content/adoption-info.md

-Please let me know your interest in Claire's boys and I'll get back to you as soon as I can!
+Please let me know your interest in Claire's boys and we'll get back to you as soon as I can!